openhab/openhab-alexa/USAGE.md

 ---------|------------
 ACTIVITY_TRIGGER | A combination of devices set to a specific state.
 Use activity triggers for scenes when the state changes must occur in a specific order.
 For example, for a scene named "watch Netflix" you might power on the TV first, and then set the input to HDMI1.
 CAMERA | A media device with video or photo functionality.
+COMPUTER | A non-mobile computer, such as a desktop computer.
 CONTACT_SENSOR | An endpoint that detects and reports changes in contact between two surfaces.
 DOOR | A door.
 DOORBELL | A doorbell.
 EXTERIOR_BLIND | A window covering on the outside of a structure.
 FAN | A fan.
+GAME_CONSOLE | A game console, such as Microsoft Xbox or Nintendo Switch GARAGE_DOOR | A garage door.
+Garage doors must implement the [ModeController](modecontroller-mode) interface to open and close the door.
 INTERIOR_BLIND | A window covering on the inside of a structure.
+LAPTOP | A laptop or other mobile computer.
 LIGHT | A light source or fixture.
 MICROWAVE | A microwave oven.
+MOBILE_PHONE | A mobile phone.
 MOTION_SENSOR | An endpoint that detects and reports movement in an area.
+MUSIC_SYSTEM | A network-connected music system.
+NETWORK_HARDWARE | A network router.
 OTHER | An endpoint that doesn't belong to one of the other categories.
 OVEN | An oven cooking appliance.
+PHONE | A non-mobile phone, such as landline or an IP phone.
 SCENE_TRIGGER | A combination of devices set to a specific state.
 Use scene triggers for scenes when the order of the state change is not important.
 For example, for a scene named "bedtime" you might turn off the lights and lower the thermostat, in any order.
 SCREEN | A projector screen.
 SECURITY_PANEL | A security panel.
 SMARTLOCK | An endpoint that locks.
 SMARTPLUG | A module that is plugged into an existing electrical outlet, and then has a device plugged into it.
 For example, a user can plug a smart plug into an outlet, and then plug a lamp into the smart plug.
 A smart plug can control a variety of devices.
 SPEAKER | A speaker or speaker system.
+STREAMING_DEVICE | A streaming device such as Apple TV, Chromecast, or Roku.
 SWITCH | A switch wired directly to the electrical system.
 A switch can control a variety of devices.
+TABLET | A tablet computer.
 TEMPERATURE_SENSOR | An endpoint that reports temperature, but does not control it.
 The temperature data of the endpoint is not shown in the Alexa app.
 THERMOSTAT | An endpoint that controls temperature, stand-alone air conditioners, or heaters with direct temperature control.
 TV | A television.
+WEARABLE | A network-connected wearable device, such as an Apple Watch, Fitbit, or Samsung Gear.

 ### Asset Catalog
   * List of Alexa asset catalog from [Alexa Skill API](https://developer.amazon.com/docs/device-apis/resources-and-assets.html#global-alexa-catalog) docs: